-In fact, 59% of teachers said that learners were more motivated to learn in a blended learning environment.
-Additionally, a study published by the Department of Education states “Blends of online and face-to-face instruction, on average, had stronger learning outcomes than did face-to-face instruction alone.”
+In fact, 59% of teachers said that learners were more motivated with blended learning.
+A study published by the Department of Education states that “blends of online and face-to-face instruction … had stronger learning outcomes than did face-to-face instruction alone.”

 One of the most powerful insights you can glean from these assessments is learners’ strengths and weaknesses.
 This allows you to create personalized learning paths for each user.

-In one study, students who engaged with customized lessons improved their knowledge at a rate that was more than double that of students using standard lessons.
+In one study, students engaging with customized lessons improved at a rate more than double that of students using standard ones.
 Though this study focused on school students, the insights can be applied to learners of all levels.

 Learning Gaps and Successes

 Data can also help you identify broader learning gaps and successes among all your learners.

-Only a few students pass a subsequent quiz and achieve an above average score, you can identify that the majority of learners are struggling with this aspect of the course.
-This provides reason to re-evaluate the efficacy of your video’s content and its ability to meet the needs of learners at the point in a course.
+Only a few students pass a subsequent quiz and achieve an above average score.
+You can then identify that the majority of learners are struggling with this aspect of the course.
+This provides a reason to re-evaluate the efficacy of your video’s content and its ability to meet the needs of learners at the point in a course.

 Data plays an indispensable role in learning today.
 When you apply data insights to your education program, you’re sure to increase efficiency and improve outcomes.